Psudonem/notes/linguistics/sept5.md

 - sociolinguistics: how social factors govern how we use language and perceive the lanugae of others. social groups, identity, and how language changes

 Generative linguistics (Chomsky): We are all born with a **language aquizition device**.
 A machine that allows us to aquire language and learn easily.
+Poverty of the stimulus: we don't hear enough language to be good enough with it.

 Register: How formal your language is

 Code Switching: Changing from one language to another in the same sentence.

 we will aslo dsicuss how children use languag

 Homework
 - [ ] FOR THURSDAY: read chapter 1 in textbook
 - [ ] FOR NEXT WEEK: Read Chapter 2